Skip to main content

 Halva

-Sweet confection made from tahini and sugar, sometimes with pistachios.
-Dense, crumbly texture with rich sesame flavor.
+A sweet made from tahini and sugar, sometimes studded with pistachios.
+Dense and crumbly, with a strong sesame taste.

 Allergens: